indigo-dc/indigo-datacloud-releases/indigo2/fifth_update_of_indigo-2.md

 #### Artefacts
 The CDMI StoRM plugin is currently released as a RHEL7 rpm.
 * [cdmi-storm-0.1.0-1.el7.centos.noarch.rpm](http://repo.indigo-datacloud.eu/repository/indigo/2/centos7/x86_64/update/cdmi-storm-0.1.0-1.el7.centos.noarch.rpm)

+## <a name="oidca"></a>OIDC-Agent v.
+1.1.1

+#### What's new
+* *oidc-agent* is a new system service ensuring that always a valid access token is available for the command line.
+* for more information please see: https://indigo-dc.gitbooks.io/indigo-datacloud-releases/content/indigo2/oidc-agent2.html

 ## <a name="orchent"></a>Orchent v.
 1.2.0